-I arrived yesterday in Cuenca at about 4:00 a.m. after a long and difficult bus ride of almost 17 hours from Tena through Macas and Riobamba.
-Bus connections in South America can be frustrating and take longer than expected especially when you’re traveling in the Andes.
-However, for long-term travel in South America buses are the best transportation choice and most of them are reasonably comfortable.
+I arrived in Cuenca at about 4:00 a.m. after a long and difficult bus ride of almost 17 hours from Tena through Macas and Riobamba.
+Bus connections in South America can be frustrating and take longer than expected, especially when you’re traveling in the Andes.
+However, for long-term travel in South America buses are the best transportation choice, and most of them are reasonably clean and comfortable.

-The scenery along the way was dramatically beautiful with patches of fog rising in between the mountains, volcanoes, and dense jungle vegetation.
+The scenery along the way was dramatic and beautiful with patches of fog rising in between the mountains, volcanoes, and dense jungle vegetation.
 There were interesting indigenous faces on the bus.
-The last few hours of the ride were so cold – I wished for one of the blankets worn by Cañari Indians as part of their attire – now I understand how important they are on a trip through the Andes!
+The last few hours of the ride were so cold – I wished for one of the blankets worn by Cañari Indians as part of their attire.
+Now I understand how functional and important they are on a trip through the Andes!

 Cuenca is a clean, gorgeous city with a population of close to a million and beautiful cobblestone streets, cathedrals, parks, rivers, and amazing colonial architecture.
 It’s very European and could be a city in Italy or Spain.